governance-foundation/governance.foundation/docusaurus/docs/knowledgeontology/model-collaboration.md

 So the key idea is not just that people collaborate.
 It is that they contribute different kinds of structured knowledge into one connected model.

+## The deeper business intuition behind this model

+Model Collaboration starts from a simple but important observation: most organisations do not suffer from a lack of information.
+They suffer from the repeated production of the same information in disconnected forms.

+Across the organisation, people are constantly creating, interpreting, updating, and consuming overlapping knowledge about goals, customers, products, services, systems, controls, risks, work, and performance.
+The problem is not that this knowledge does not exist.
+The problem is that it is usually captured locally, shaped by immediate context, and rarely built to remain reusable beyond the purpose that first created it.

+That is why organisations end up with islands of information that are individually useful but collectively weak.
+Each island makes sense within its own team, function, tool, or reporting surface.
+But across the organisation, these islands overlap, drift, contradict one another, and become expensive to reconcile.

+This is not usually caused by bad intent.
+It is a natural consequence of how work is rewarded.
+Most people are measured by outcomes, delivery, continuity, insight, or execution.
+Very few are rewarded for maintaining reusable semantic coherence across the organisation.
+So people optimise for local outcomes.
+In doing so, they become the custodians of local truth.

+That is how organisations quietly create accidental knowledge strongholds.
+A person, team, or function becomes the place where some critical understanding lives: how a service really works, what a performance number really means, why a control exists, what a workflow actually depends on, or which system-of-record can really be trusted.
+They do not intend to become gatekeepers, but weak shared structure leaves the organisation little choice except to route through them.

+For decades, enterprises have tried to compensate for this after the fact.
+Enterprise architecture, TOGAF, ITIL, process re-engineering, master data programs, data lakes, federated governance, and centres of excellence can all be read, in part, as attempts to restore alignment and synergy across fragmented organisational knowledge.
+These efforts are often valuable, but they usually arrive after fragmentation has already taken hold.
+They attempt to create integration after divergence, often by adding another modelling, governance, or reporting layer that still depends on humans continually maintaining alignment.

+That dependence becomes much more serious in an AI-enabled organisation.
+AI does not just help people work faster.
+It helps every part of the organisation generate more summaries, plans, interpretations, artifacts, and local knowledge surfaces.
+Without a shared semantic foundation, AI does not reduce divergence.
+It industrialises it.

+That is what makes this model important.
+It is not simply about people collaborating more nicely.
+It is about creating a structure in which many contributors — human and eventually machine-assisted — can work through tailored experiences while still contributing into a shared, traceable, ontology-backed knowledge foundation.

 ## The collaboration structure at a high level

 The collaboration diagram is not really about collaboration in the abstract.